Radio Frequency Program

 Public Health Effects

-The Department of Public Health has performed an extensive review of the literature regarding radio frequency energy and its effects on health.
+In 2010, the Department of Public Health completed a review of the literature regarding radio frequency energy and its effects on health.
 The Department concluded that scientific evidence does not support the existence of any adverse health effects from radio frequency energy at exposures found in the population.
-For more information about the Department's review, click here.

 Exposure in San Francisco